|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 One fact that we don't like is that there were costumers complaining about receiving damaged kayaks.
 Moreover, this kayak is meant for fishing.
 Therefore, it moves rather slowly in the water.
 Last but not least, water might run into the storage.

-This kayak is a great choice for anyone who is planning to go on long fishing trips and does not care about touring at high speeds.
+The Lifetime Sport Fisher is a great choice for anyone who is planning to go on long fishing trips and does not care about touring at high speeds.
 It provides everything you need to go fishing on your own or with a buddy of yours and have lots of fun!

 A fishing kayak is an outstanding product for fishing enthusiasts who don’t like large boats.
 From one manufacturer to another, kayaks vary in design, size, and weight capacity.